About News Events Shopfront

 Lucy Sante’s books include Low Life (Farrar, Straus and Giroux, 2003), Kill All Your Darlings (Verse Chorus Press, 2007), The Other Paris (Farrar Straus & Giroux, 2015), Maybe the People Would Be The Times (Verse Chorus Press, 2020), and the memoir, I Heard Her Call My Name (Heinemann, 2024).

-Magnolia or Redbud is a manuscript owing to an ongoing project called Veronica Lake, Walden Pond, & River Phoenix—a cumulative train of thought, a series of spines, a ‘Legend of Duluoz’ in which the author argues with varied objects of attention in a borderless field of enquiry.
+Magnolia or Redbud is a manuscript owing to an ongoing project called Veronica Lake, Walden Pond & River Phoenix—a cumulative train of thought, a series of spines, a ‘Legend of Duluoz’ in which the author argues with varied objects of attention in a borderless field of enquiry.

 1. 36 Exposures

-2. Magnolia or Redbud (Flowers for Laura Lee Burroughs)
+(Flowers for Laura Lee Burroughs)